FAQ: budgets and costs in Horizon 2020 projects

 What costs are eligible for Horizon 2020 funding?

 An important rule to keep in mind is that the costs you declare must be incurred during the project.
 Costs that you make before the project starts (e.g. writing the proposal or preparing the grant agreement) cannot be taken into account.
 The costs also have to be incurred by the beneficiary and have to be identifiable and verifiable in the accounts.
 The work that you performed should be described in the work packages in the grant agreement.
 You may not declare costs for work that is not described in your project.

 - A. Personnel costs – You have to calculate for every person working for the project the costs per person month and multiply this by the months they will work on the project;

 - B. Subcontracting costs – A task that is performed by a third party.

 - D. Other direct costs – This category is divided into purchase of services, goods and travel;

 - E. Indirect costs – a fixed amount for overhead, calculated as 25% over the personnel and direct costs;

 What is a lump sum?

-In case of a SME-phase 1 project, you will receive a lump sum, a single amount of money without specification.
-In this case you don’t have to categorise your costs.
+In case of an SME-phase 1 project, you will receive a lump sum, a single amount of money without specification.
+In this case, you don’t have to categorise your costs.